M8tan/Python_Library_Creator/readme.txt

 run app.exe
 enter the root directory of your library {in this case - c:\Projects\pytestpybest} and press build {it takes like 15 seconds so be patiant}. it will build and install the library based on the pyproject.toml file, so modify it if necessary but make sure it's correct, the Create function generates a valid one. now you can import and use your library!

+note:
+the function autocomplete is only available after using the "Build" function.
+"Editable build" won't allow it